Zardari Playing Politics For Personal Gains: Ali Muhammad - UrduPoint

 Zardari Playing Politics For Personal Gains: Ali Muhammad

-Minister of State for Parliamentary Affairs Ali Muhammad Khan on Thursday said Pakistan Peoples Party leader Asif Ali Zardari was doing the politics of personal gains
+Minister of State for Parliamentary Affairs Ali Muhammad Khan said Pakistan Peoples Party leader Asif Ali Zardari was doing the politics of personal gains

+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jul, 2019 ) :Minister of State for Parliamentary Affairs Ali Muhammad Khan said Pakistan Peoples Party leader Asif Ali Zardari was doing the politics of personal gains.

 It was evident from his last two speeches in the parliament during which the PPP leader had demanded the incumbent government to brush aside the past and move forward, he stated while talking to a private news channel.